Turnbull: Who knew and didn't act on Morrison's power grab?

 “Speaking for myself, I would never have had an idea as crazy as that,” he said.

 “There were people in the public service and Prime Minister and Cabinet who went along with it.
-I know some of those people, and I want to know why.”
+I know some of those people, and I want to know why,” he said.

-“I would have expected Stephanie Foster, the deputy secretary, who was responsible for these matters when I was prime minister to have protested formidably,” he said.
+“I would have expected Stephanie Foster, the deputy secretary, who was responsible for these matters when I was prime minister to have protested formidably.”

 Tweet from @Stela_Todorovic